ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-setup-php-file.md

       'Name' => 'Model\ClassName'
     )

-This is an associate array of models exposed by this addon.
-The class name should be relative to the addon namespace.
-Typically addons will be in a `Model` directory in the addon's folder.
+This is an associate array of models exposed by this add-on.
+The class name should be relative to the add-on namespace.
+Typically add-ons will be in a `Model` directory in the add-on's folder.

 ### `consent.requests`